The camera diopter adjustment is quick and easy, hugely beneficial, but so often overlooked by photography enthusiasts who just bought their cameras.

 Well, if your diopter is off, you know what is going to happen… Missed focus = blurry picture.

-I tried camera diopter adjustment, but it didn’t help, should I wear glasses when taking photos?
+I tried the camera diopter adjustment, but it didn’t help, should I wear glasses when taking photos?

 Ok, so I wear glasses, I have myopia, short-sightedness, I don’t see things in the distance.
 But I am “lucky” because my right eye is only -1.5, and a lot of the cameras adjustable diopter correction systems are able to correct vision from -2 to +2.